Dayton Robbery Defense Lawyer

 An individual who has been involved in a bank robbery or an armed robbery of a retail establishment is likely to be charged with this offense.

-The attorneys here at Suhre & Associates, LLC, are experts in all areas of Ohio criminal law.
+The attorneys here at Suhre & Associates DUI and Criminal Defense Lawyers, are experts in all areas of Ohio criminal law.
 If you have been charged with robbery or aggravated robbery, please reach out to us as soon as possible.
 We would love to help you fight back against your charges.

 Consequences of a Robbery Conviction in Ohio